BlankDigitalMedia/blank-site/MARKETING_TEMPLATES.md

 🎯 WHAT I DO

 ✓ Free AI Audits ($0)
-  See how AI could help your business — no obligation
+  See how AI could help your business: no obligation

 ✓ Simple AI Tools (from $500)
   Automate customer service, data entry, content